containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 In `auto` mode mode, the subuids and subgids allocated to the `containers` user is used to allocate host uids/gids to use for the container.
-By default this will try to estimate a count of the ids to remap, but you can set RemapUidSize to use an explicit size.
-You can also Use `RemapUid` and `RemapGid` key to force a particular host uid to be mapped to the container.
+By default this will try to estimate a count of the ids to remap, but RemapUidSize can be specified to use an explicit size.
+Use `RemapUid` and `RemapGid` key to force a particular host uid to be mapped to the container.

 In `keep-id` mode, the running user is mapped to the same id in the container.
 This is supported